 This post may contain affiliate or referral codes, for which I receive a small compensation and you get a discount in exchange.
 These help support the blog, so I can keep creating content.
 I appreciate your support.

-Sometimes I do add 0.25, 0.5, and 0.75 to the end of the star rating if I feel it’s somewhere in between the ratings.
+I do add 0.25, 0.5, and 0.75 to the end of the star rating if I feel it’s somewhere in between the ratings.
 But not enough to push it to that next level.
 For instance, a book I seriously enjoyed but didn’t pull an all-nighter over and could wait until the next day to finish would get a 3.5 or 3.75 rating instead of a four-star rating depending on the other elements regarding the book.

 Things I consider when coming up with my rating: